Know your audience: specializing grounded language models with listener subtraction: Dataset details

 \subsection{Licenses}

-We use FMNIST under the MIT license, COCO under the creative commons license, and Conceptual Captions under its ad-hoc license (for which we thank Google LLC).
-We make use of the GPT3 \cite{gpt3} beta (for quantification of structural drift, see Appendix \ref{appx:language_drift}) under the Apache License.
+We use FMNIST under the MIT license, COCO under the creative commons 4.0 attribution license, and Conceptual Captions under its ad-hoc license (for which we thank Google LLC).
+We also acknowledge that images in Figure \ref{fig:motivation} are taken from the Dixit game \citep{dixitgame} and icons are used under the Flaticon license (for which we thank Flaticon.com).
+We make use of the GPT3 \citep{gpt3} beta (for quantification of structural drift, see Appendix \ref{appx:language_drift}) under the Apache License.